 DIGIFAST 7.1 Virtual Surround Sound Controller

-Fully tuned to gamers' needs, the DIGIFAST 7.1 Virtual Surround Sound Controller allows you to fully immerse yourself in PC, PS5 and other gaming experiences.
+Fully tuned for an enjoyable experience, the DIGIFAST 7.1 Virtual Surround Sound Controller allows you to fully immerse yourself in all of your gaming adventures.

 Lightweight and Easy to Carry